 Environmental testing assesses chemical, biological and physical factors that affect the health and safety of people in workplaces, homes and buildings.
 Analyzing indoor environmental factors helps direct our efforts to assist clients in all health and safety endeavors.
 Results from indoor environmental inspection and testing can act as guideposts along the route to the safest, healthiest environment possible.

 G2 works with leading laboratories to provide reliable, high-quality indoor environmental testing services to a wide range of industrial companies, contractors, retailers and public and government agencies.
-We also provide residential indoor environmental testing services.

 Our cutting-edge technology allows for many tests to be performed non-invasively and gives our clients immediate feedback.